US$10,179raised of $1,000,000.00 goal goal

 2).
 With $620k, we will install a cereal/grain cleaning utility described in number #1 above; a cassava starch/tapioca facility, and then provide rural farmers with seed, training and market linkages for three different crops -- sorghum, maize and cassava.
 Starch alone will link us with buyers from the fields of beer, bakery, pasta, the pharmaceutical industry, textiles, paperboard and adhesive industries, biscuit makers and yogurt producers etc.

 3).
-With $1m, we will develop all the work in 1, 2 and 3 above; install two greenhouse-type solar food dryers, plus an assortment of equipment/accessories, and provide farmers with seed, training and market linkages for three crops -- sorghum, maize and cassava -- with at least four different products (including High Quality Cassava Flour & Cassava Starch).
+At the $1m mark, we will develop all the work in 1, 2 and 3 above; install two greenhouse-type solar food dryers, plus an assortment of equipment/accessories, and provide farmers with seed, training and market linkages for three crops -- sorghum, maize and cassava -- with at least four different products (including High Quality Cassava Flour & Cassava Starch).

 How You Can Help: